django-extensions/django-extensions/docs/admin_extensions.rst

 * SECURITY ISSUE: Autocompletion does not check permissions nor the requested models on the autocompletion view.
 This can be used by users with access to the admin to expose data from other models.
 Please be aware and careful when using *ForeignKeyAutocompleteAdmin*.

 * The current version of the *ForeignKeyAutocompleteAdmin* has issues with recent Django versions.

+* We strongly suggest project using this extension to update to Django 2.0 and use the native *autocomplete_fields*.

 Example Usage